manuelamador/partial_default/README.md

 ## Description

 The code is in Julia.
-The code was run using [Julia](https://julialang.org/) 1.7.0.
+The code was run using [Julia](https://julialang.org/) 1.7.2.

 1. The directory `src` contains the main source code.

-2. The directory `scripts` contains the script that generates the figures presented in the paper.
+2. The directory `scripts` contains the script that generates the figures shown in the paper.

-   Running either `paper_figures.jl` or `paper_figures.ipynb` runs the simulation and saves the figures.
-These scripts will automatically download the Julia packages that are needed.

 3. The directory `output` contains the figures.

+## Running to the code

+Make sure you have installed Julia (a version older than 1.7.2).

+Navigate to the `scripts` subdirectory in the command line and run:

+    > julia paper_figures.jl

+(Alternatively, you can run jupyter, and open and run the `paper_figure.ipynb` notebook.)

+The script will run the simulations and generate the figures in the output directory.

+The script should download and precompile the necessary packages the first time it is run (This may take some time).